fmt47/413_project/README.md

 ## Train-validation-test split:
 On around 28000 training data, performed train-validation split of 80%-20%

+Train on model on train set, use the model with highest validation accuracy among all epochs on test set

 All evaluation metrics reported based on an unseen test dataset: 200 negative cases, 200 positive cases

 ## Model 1: Modified ResNet 152